Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Introduction

-Our main contribution lies in developing a new method for evaluating multi-winner rules.
-Specifically, we provide two types of analyses for a number of multi-winner rules: \begin{enumerate}[(1)] \item In \Cref{sec:worst_case_guarantees}, we derive theoretical upper bounds on how much an outcome of the considered multi-winner rules can differ from the outcomes of CC and AV.
-We call these bounds CC-guarantee and AV-guarantee.
-These can be interpreted as worst-case (over all possible preference profiles) guarantees for diversity and individual excellence.
+\paragraph{Worst-case guarantees:} We derive theoretical upper bounds on how much an outcome of the considered multiwinner rules can differ from the optimal solutions according to the representation and the utilitarian criterion.
+We call these bounds the \emph{representation guarantee} and \emph{utilitarian guarantee}, respectively.
 Our guarantees are given as functions of the committee size $k$ and return values between 0 and 1.
-Intuitively, a higher CC-guarantee (resp.
-AV-guarantee) indicates a better performance in terms of diversity (resp. individual excellence), where 1 denotes that the rule performs as good as CC (resp., AV). \Cref{tab:guarantees_summary} summarizes our results.
-We also prove bounds on how well \emph{proportional} rules can approximate AV and CC.
+Intuitively, a higher representation guarantee (resp. utilitarian guarantee) indicates better performance in terms of the representation (resp. utilitarian) criterion, where 1 means that the rule always returns an optimal committee according to the respective principle. \Cref{tab:guarantees_summary} summarizes our results (the names of the rules listed in the table are explained in \Cref{sec:prelim}).
+Our bounds of the utilitarian and the representation guarantee are mostly asymptotically tight---they give accurate estimations when the size of the committee $k$ is large.
+For small values of $k$ the gaps between our lower and upper bounds become more significant.

+{\setcellgapes{3pt} }

-\item In \Cref{sec:average_guarantees}, we complement the worst-case analysis from \Cref{sec:worst_case_guarantees} with an experimental study yielding approximation ratios for actual data sets.
-In extensive experiments we estimate how on average the outcomes of the considered rules differ from the outcomes of CC and AV. \end{enumerate}
+\paragraph{Average-case performance:} We complement the worst-case analysis with an experimental study yielding average ratios for several datasets.
+In extensive experiments based on real-world data and numerical simulations, we estimate how on average the outcomes of the considered rules differ from the optimal committees with respect to the utilitarian and the representation criterion.

-\setcellgapes{3pt}
+Let us now explain in more detail our choice of criteria, i.e., the choice to use AV and CC as cornerstones of our analysis, and the underlying assumptions we make.
+First, AV embodies the ideas of utilitarian maximization (as in the classic works on collective utility functions, see, e.g., the book by \citet{moulinAxioms}); CC is the most natural (and simplest) rule in the approval-based model that maximizes representation.
+Second, AV and CC can be axiomatically characterized by properties that capture the principle of individual excellence and the principle of diversity~\citep{lac-sko:t:abc-approval-multiwinner}.
+Third, both AV and CC are well-known, well-understood rules.
+Fourth, due to their orthogonal nature they are good choices for a two-dimensional evaluation.

+The rationale for using AV and CC is based on an important underlying assumption: we assume that the amount of utility a voter derives from a committee $W$ is linear in the number of candidates in $W$ that the voter approves.
+Taking this utility-based viewpoint, the utilitarian guarantee of a rule~$\calR$ measures the performance of~$\calR$ with respect to utilitarian social welfare (i.e., the sum of utilities).
+Furthermore, the representation guarantee measures a voting rule's effort to guarantee as many voters as possible non-zero utility.
+Thus, a voting rule with a high representation guarantee ensures that the preferences of as many voters as possible are taken---at least minimally---into account.
+In this light, the representation guarantee can be viewed as an egalitarian criterion; we discuss this and other egalitarian criteria in more detail in Section~\ref{sec:concl}.